felt room is an installation designed to conjure imagination, speculation and perception, engaging viewers in a practice of vibrant potentiality.

 In the darkness of the felt room viewers are offered an escape from a world of constant illumination.
-In felt room energy, vibration, intimacy and imagination are the primary materials at play. felt room uses movement designed to be felt more than seen, engaging performers and viewers in a practice of vibrant potentiality.
-The work operates in a specially designed sound and light installation, 7 movers moving into and out of the darkness, transforming our perceptual field.
+Energy, vibration, intimacy and imagination are the primary materials at play.
+Dancers move into and out of the darkness, transforming our perceptual field.
 Unfolding somatic landscapes offer an opportunity for a deeply felt personal experience, one that can be at once disorienting, deeply therapeutic and profoundly energizing.

 “From darkness to dimness to light – the “felt room” was a revelation.
 It’s rare to confront your own physical and emotional hesitancies while watching a performance.
 It felt good to feel the heart pump a bit when confronted with uncertainty.”
 Caroline Palmer.
 Read the full review here.

 “I’d recommend the felt room to anyone who feels like their imagination is powerful but held captive to their own mental restraints.”
 Carleton College dance student.
 Read more reviews by Carleton students here.